 Goaties: Amy has been breeding Nigerian Dwarf Goats since the turn of the century (the last one!!).
-She was instrumental in Nigerian Dwarfs becoming an established breed on the Island.
+She has been instrumental in Nigerian Dwarfs becoming an established breed on the Island.
 She is currently on the board of the Hawaii Sheep and Goat Association.
+Currently we have about 20 with several of the young ones spoken for (sold).

 Sheep: We are big sheep producers - have about 15 sheep or so!!
 I am sure New Zealand is jealous.
 Used as grass mowers, most are hair sheep which do better than "wool" sheep in the tropics due to the fact that they shed their wool.
 We use our sheep as grass mowers only (along with me unfortunately!!).
 Amy is on the board of the Hawaii Sheep and Goat Association.